Frequently Asked Questions

-The cost to the parent for utilizing our After School program is $25 per week per child or $15 per week if there are two or more children in After School Care from the same family.
-The program runs from 3:30 p.m.-6:00 p.m. and is only offered during school days.
-There might be a registration fee, please contact the campus office.
+The cost to the parent for utilizing our After School program is $25 per week per child or $15 per week if there are two or more children in After School care from the same family.
+The program runs from 3:30 p.m. – 6 p.m. and is only offered during school days.
+A registration fee may apply.
+Please contact the campus office for details.

 What do students do in after-school care?

 Students are required to work on homework and perhaps attend tutoring if needed.
 After these things are completed, then they are allowed to play.

 The staff of the school (teachers, assistant principals, secretaries, etc.) monitor the program.